leogurja/create-tsconfig/README.md

 # @gurgelio/create-tsconfig

 Utility to create tsconfig.json files.

-It contains sane defaults and asks some questions to better fit your use case
+It contains sane defaults and asks some questions to better fit your use case.

 ## Usage